dudung/online-defense-list/README.md

 # online-defense-list
-List of online defense presentation schedule, which is inspired by [this article](https://now.tufts.edu/articles/defense-online-defenses).
+List of online defense presentation schedule, which is inspired by [this article](https://now.tufts.edu/articles/defense-online-defenses), but from supervisor point of view, where the schedule could be so tight.
+That is why following list comes up.

 ## May 2020
 * [``28 Thu 0000+07``]() -- 10216026 Kurnia Anwar Ra'if (NH)